calvinqi/meeting-cost-calculator/README.md

 # Meeting Cost Calculator
-Chrome extension that shows the cost of your meetings.
+Chrome extension that shows the cost of your Google Calendar meetings.
 Put an end to unnecessary syncs and reclaim your time!

 <img src="images/calendar.png" alt="Meeting Cost Calculator" width="400"/>